wp-plugins/ik-facebook/readme.txt

 = What People Are Saying =

-**5 stars**
-_Super plugin and support_
-By _mountaincrawlie, October 29, 2013_

-"This plugin has ticked all the boxes for me - responsive and displays images and super fast replies to my support question - thanks"
+_"This plugin has ticked all the boxes for me - responsive and displays images and super fast replies to my support question - thanks"_

-**5 stars**
-_Great Plugin and Super Support_
-By _warmearthling, October 1, 2013_

-"I searched forever for a simple plugin to display a public Facebook page pictures on my site.
+_"I searched forever for a simple plugin to display a public Facebook page pictures on my site.
 This plugin worked perfectly, and even better is the great support.
-Thanks so much Richard."
+Thanks so much Richard."_

-**5 stars**
-_Fantastic_
-By _sarah.ruth.mccormick, September 9, 2013_

-"Looks great, easy to use.
-Better than any of the other Facebook feed plugins I've tried."
+_"Looks great, easy to use.
+Better than any of the other Facebook feed plugins I've tried."_

 = The IK Facebook Plugin is a great plugin for many uses, including: =